TransactionAuthorizationProtocol/TAIPs/Whitepaper.md

     Released --> [*]
 ```

 As many centralized services are also now facilitating transactions between FIAT payment services and blockchains, the risks start to grow exponentially.
 The reversible authorization flow of a FIAT transaction, clashes with the non-reverseable characteristics of a blockchain transaction.

 The ultimate parties to a FIAT transaction are difficult to match to a blockchain transaction as blockchain transactions do not contain information about the ultimate originating and beneficiary parties.
 This can cause major fraud risk exposure to the centralized service performing the transaction and can lead to them having their access to FIAT payment service providers revoked.
 (TODO refer to cases where this has happened)

 ## Overview of TAP

 TAP introduces a new authorization messaging layer for centralized and decentralized services to coordinate the execution of real-world transactions using blockchain transactions.
-It supports many similar use cases to ISO20022 and even allows a future compatibility layer to be created.
+It supports many similar use cases to [ISO-20022] and even allows a future compatibility layer to be created.

-Where it differs from ISO20022 is its first class support for blockchain transactions, blockchain accounts, complex decentralized protocols built using Smart Contracts and is extensible to support future technologies.
+Where it differs from [ISO-20022] is its first class support for blockchain transactions, blockchain accounts, complex decentralized protocols built using Smart Contracts and is extensible to support future technologies.
 At the same time it can handle the interoperability between FIAT payment systems as well.

 In addition due to the decentralized and often chaotic aspects of blockchain ecosystems, it also relies on game theoretical aspects for each party or agent to reach eventual finalization of a transaction across multiple steps.

 ## Design Principles of TAP

+TODO perhaps remove or simplify this section (or move to the end)

 - Follow the ~[Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle)~
   - *“be conservative in what you do, be liberal in what you accept from others”*